WarriorofZarona/Employee-Tracker/README.md

 * [Credits](#credits)

 # Installation
-Dependencies in package.json include mysql, inquirer, dotenv, figlet, and console.table.
-THe employeee_db.sql file is the seed data to run in mySQL workbench.
-Run node employeeDB.js to intialize the program.
+Install dependencies on package.json including mysql, inquirer, dotenv, figlet, and console.table.
+The employee_db.sql file is a seed file to be run in mySQL workbench.
+Run node employeeDB.js to initialize the program.

 # Usage
-Allows a business owner to manage his employees, departments, and roles.
-Lets the user view, add, update, or delete data, which is stored in a mySQL database.
+Allows a business owner to manage their employees, roles, and departments of their business.
+User can view, add, update, or delete data, which is stored on a database.

 # License
 No licenses.